chkuendig/amphiro_oras_bluetooth_shower_hub/README.md

 ## Installation and configuration

 - Clone this GIT repository
+- Find your showers mac address by running `sudo python3 find_my_shower.py`
+   -  Or you can get the mac address from shower mobile app.
 - Add your shower heads MAC Adress into **config.ini** file.
 - Edit your MQTT credentials into **config.ini** file.
-- Enable/disable file logging and/or MQTT from **config.ini file.
+- Enable/disable file logging and MQTT from **config.ini** file.

 ## Prerequisites and libraries needed